Skip to main content

 Update Client Secret

-Replace the Client Secret with the client secret value that was copied earlier.
+Paste the new Client secret value that was copied earlier.

 7